Chinese Medicine Day is March 17th!

-In the United States we may know March 17th as a celebration of Irish heritage, but it's also a significant day in Chinese cultural history.
+Here in the United States, we may often think of March 17th as a celebration of Irish heritage, but it's also a significant day in Chinese cultural history.

-A meeting was called in Shanghai on March 17th, 1929 to discuss this shocking proposal.
-Not only physicians, but representatives from provinces across the country joined to find a way to protect this vital part of Chinese culture and health care.
-They made a counter-proposal: cancel Yu Nan's proposal, include TCM schools in the educational system, creating provincial-level TCM Universities, and establishing a means for practitioner licensure.
+A meeting was called in Shanghai on March 17th to discuss this shocking proposal.
+Hundreds of stakeholders and representatives from all over China gathered to find a way to protect this vital part of Chinese culture and health care, and a counterproposal was made: to preserve and modernize traditional Chinese medicine by officially including TCM schools in the educational system, creating provincial-level TCM Universities, and establishing a means for practitioner licensure.

 (Archival photos courtesy of Lanzhou Foci, the original makers of extracted teapills which coincidentally was founded in 1929 by Yu Hui Guan, a devout Buddhist passionate about Traditional Chinese Medicine.
 He named his factory "Foci" meaning "Benevolent Buddha.")